 Carbon sinks are naturally occurring or artificially created reservoirs that absorb more carbon-based compounds than they release.

-Sinks are a vital component in combating greenhouse gases because they absorb carbon dioxide, trapping it into the biomass of the environment, a process known as biological carbon sequestration.
+Sinks are a vital component in combating greenhouse gases.
+They absorb carbon dioxide, trapping it into the biomass of the environment, a process known as biological carbon sequestration.

 The world’s greatest carbon sinks are found in Earth’s oceans, forests, and grasslands.
 But there’s another important and unique carbon sink found right here in my backyard – the Florida Everglades – and it’s in trouble.